AltiMario/Grants-Program/applications/grandpa_verification.md

 ### **_The proof approach_**

 When mathematicians write proofs with 'pen and paper', they need to review them by themselves multiple times before they share them with the mathematical community.
-Even then they need to pass the scrutiny of multiple pairs before the proofs can be accepted.
+Even then they need to pass the scrutiny of multiple peers before the proofs can be accepted.
 Although this process exists and is followed rigorously, mistakes can happen, and invalid results can reach the public, in those cases, mathematicians usually offer new proofs of statements and in very rare cases they retract the results.

 Proof assistants are more rigorous than people in the sense that unless we explicitly request for exculpation of proof, the proof assistant would reject to accept a non-rigorous proof.